Client Confidential, Virginia

 Carried out an intensive review requested by the Federal Energy Regulatory Commission around the operations at an energy facility to ensure that no offset impacts from operations were impacting the local nearby community and that all regulations were being followed according to all specific authorities and regulations.

 Conducted an intensive peer review for Delos Living for the development of the first ever WELL Building Standard and WELL certification.
 Efforts were focused on writing and reviewing chapters around air quality and human exposure assessment.
 This work led to the development of smart buildings that could allow for control into developing technologies for air pollution and other environmental needs for protection of human health.

 Carried out all the required state and federal requirements for submitting an air permit application for a minor source construction permit for their waste treatment storage and disposal facility.
-DART currently operates a Registered (R118) waste treatment and disposal operation in Mecklenburg County that was deemed exempt from air quality permitting by Mecklenburg County Air Quality (MCAQ).
+Clean Earth currently operates a Registered (R118) waste treatment and disposal operation in Mecklenburg County that was deemed exempt from air quality permitting by Mecklenburg County Air Quality (MCAQ).
 DART is planning to add the following equipment to the facility to process a refinery wastewater that contains benzene and lesser concentrations of various other organic compounds.

 Concerned Citizens of the Environment

 CHANGE agreed to a two-part environmental assessment.
 The first part of the assessment we reviewed all relevant information from the documents provided to us by the Broome County Committee (BCC) Executive Board regarding the Brookhaven Landfill.
 The second part of the assessment developed technical comments or recommendations based on the assessment of the information.
 Comments and recommendations prepared focused on the protection of human health and the environment consistent with current regulation and guidance addressing exposure concerns of the community.

 Casella Waste Management